 From March 2018 to July 2020, we issued convertible promissory notes in the aggregate principal amount of \$13.0 million with an interest rate of 8.0% per annum, pursuant to note purchase agreements entered into with certain holders of our capital stock.
 On May 1, 2021, the holders of all of our outstanding convertible promissory notes agreed to an acceleration of the date of the automatic conversion from June 30, 2021 to May 1, 2021 for all convertible promissory notes.
 Accordingly, on May 1, 2021, all of our outstanding convertible promissory notes were converted into 10,926,089 shares of our Series B-1 convertible preferred stock, at a conversion price equal to \$1.385 per share.
 As of the date of this prospectus, no notes are outstanding.
-Pursuant to the terms of our Series B-1 convertible preferred stock, all shares will automatically convert into shares of our common stock upon the closing of this offering on a one-for-one basis.
+Pursuant to the terms of our Series B-1 convertible preferred stock, all shares will automatically convert into 3,377,925 shares of our common stock upon the closing of this offering on a one-for-one basis, after taking into effect the reverse stock split discussed below.